CmdDraven/Syn-Syu/docs/sse_rust_v_1_1.md

 ## 18. Conformance
 **Chosen Approach:** Universal precedence

 SSE‑Rust inherits the universal SSE v1.1.
 Where conflicts arise, the universal etiquette supersedes.
-A crate or module may not be labeled “Synvera‑compliant” unless it meets this profile’s mandates appropriate to its execution stratum.
+A crate or module may not be labeled “Synavera‑compliant” unless it meets this profile’s mandates appropriate to its execution stratum.